Kastobi/ci_ms2_aggregator/README.md

         - Procedure
             - Click the contacts symbols
         - Expected behaviour
-            - The authors contact pages opens a in new tab
+            - The authors contact pages opens an in new tab
     7. General
         - Procedure
             - All buttons were hovered